rsocket/rsocket-rpc-java/docs/index.md

 The above example streams in 11 items to a server.
 The server receives the stream, counts the most common words, and then returns a message detailing the data received.

-## Working example
-To see a working example of the code described here please view the [SimpleServiceTest](https://github.com/netifi/RSocket RPC-java/blob/master/testing-proto/src/test/java/io/netifi/testing/protobuf/SimpleServiceTest.java) class.

 ## Release Notes

-Please find release notes at [https://github.com/netifi/RSocket RPC-java/releases](https://github.com/netifi/RSocket RPC-java/releases).
+Please find release notes at [https://github.com/netifi/rsocket-rpc-java/releases](https://github.com/netifi/rsocket-rpc-java/releases).

 ## Bugs and Feedback

-For bugs, questions, and discussions please use the [Github Issues](https://github.com/netifi/RSocket RPC-java/issues).
+For bugs, questions, and discussions please use the [Github Issues](https://github.com/netifi/rsocket-rpc-java/issues).

 ## License
 Copyright 2017 Netifi Inc.